AFLplusplus/AFLplusplus/README.md

 ## Special thanks

-Many of the improvements to the original afl and afl++ wouldn't be possible without feedback, bug reports, or patches from:
+Many of the improvements to the original AFL and AFL++ wouldn't be possible without feedback, bug reports, or patches from:

 ```